What Does an Art Auction House Specialist Do?

 INTERNSHIPS AND JOB OPENINGS

-Major art auction houses often post their current job listings and internship opportunities on their websites.
+Major art auction houses often post current job listings and internship opportunities on their websites.

 CREATE YOUR RESUME AND COVER LETTER